-BOSTON -- Luminaries speaking Tuesday at the Next Generation Networks conference were enthusiastic about Session Initiation Protocol (SIP) and its potential for enabling unified enterprise communications,
+BOSTON -- Luminaries speaking Tuesday at the Next Generation Networks conference were enthusiastic about Session Initiation Protocol (SIP) and its potential for enabling unified enterprise communications, but at the same time Cisco defended why it has been taking its time with the standard.

 During a panel discussion, experts explained how SIP, the protocol that has become the foundation for IP-enabled voice, video and instant messaging applications, owes its success to its flexibility.